-- 96. Required Submittals (Fire Underground Water).
-The developer/civil engineer shall submit electronic plans of the water system to the Fire Prevention Bureau for approval prior to installation for all private water systems pertaining to the fire service loop.
+- 105. Required Submittals (Fire Underground Water).
+The developer shall furnish electronic plans of the water system plans to the Fire Prevention Bureau for approval prior to installation for all private water systems pertaining to the fire service loop.
 Plans shall be signed by a registered civil engineer, contain a Fire Prevention Bureau approval signature block, and conform to hydrant type, location, spacing and minimum fire flow standards.
 Hydraulic calculations will be required with the underground submittal to ensure fire flow requirements are being met for the on-site hydrants.
-The plans must be submitted and approved prior to building permit being issued (CFC Chapter 33 and Chapter 5). - 97.
+The plans must be submitted and approved prior to building permit being issued (CFC Chapter 33 and Chapter 5). - 106.
 Required Submittals (Fire Sprinkler Systems).
 Fire sprinkler plans shall be submitted electronically to the Fire Prevention Bureau for approval.
 Fire sprinkler plans must be submitted by the installing contractor to the Fire Prevention Bureau.
-These plans must be submitted prior to the issuance of building permit. - 98.
+These plans must be submitted prior to the issuance of building permit.
+The fire sprinkler riser will be housed in a fire sprinkler riser room with direct exterior access to the fire lane for fire personnel.
+This room will house the fire sprinkler riser and fire alarm control panel and will not share with any other equipment. - 107.
 Required Submittals (Fire Alarm Systems).
 Fire alarm plans shall be submitted electronically to the Fire Prevention Bureau for approval.
 Fire alarm plans must be submitted by the installing contractor to the Fire Prevention Bureau.
 The fire alarm system is required to have a dedicated circuit from the house panel.
 These plans must be submitted prior to the issuance of building permit.
+The fire alarm panel will be housed in a fire sprinkler riser room with direct exterior access to the fire lane for fire personnel.
+This room will house the fire sprinkler riser and fire alarm control panel and will not share with any other equipment.